antmicro/rdfm/server/deploy/pubsub-demo/README.md

 4. Under the authorization tab, head to the permissions tab
 5. Click on create scoped-based permission
 6. Choose an arbitrary name for the permission
-7. For the resource choose the `Topic:quickstart-events`
+7. For the resource choose the `Topic:RDFM`
 8. Choose a set of required authorization scopes.
 You can choose `Read` or `Write`, but `Describe` must always stay since a client needs to first fetch metadata about a topic.
 Whether `Create` is required depends on if the topic already exists.

 ### Keycloak import